ietf-wg-cellar/flac-specification/flac.md

 Before the formal description of the stream, an overview of the lay-out of FLAC file might be helpful.

-A FLAC bitstream consists of the "fLaC" (i.e. 0x664C6143) marker at the beginning of the stream, followed by a mandatory metadata block (called the STREAMINFO block), any number of other metadata blocks, then the audio frames.
+A FLAC bitstream consists of the `fLaC` (i.e. 0x664C6143) marker at the beginning of the stream, followed by a mandatory metadata block (called the STREAMINFO block), any number of other metadata blocks, then the audio frames.

 FLAC supports up to 128 kinds of metadata blocks; currently 7 kinds are defined in the section [file-level metadata](#file-level-metadata).